A Look Back at the William J. Jefferson Corruption Case

 A Look Back at the Jefferson Case

 It’s our job to follow the evidence, wherever it might lead.
 That’s certainly true in cases of public corruption, our highest priority among criminal threats.

 So back in 2005, when we received reliable information that a sitting member of the U.S. Congress was allegedly using his official position to solicit bribes from American companies interested in doing business in Africa, we opened an investigation.

-The congressman in question was William J. Jefferson, who had been serving the 2nd district of Louisiana since 1991.
+The congressman in question was William J. Jefferson, who had been serving Louisiana’s 2nd congressional district since 1991.

 Our investigation revealed that from 2000 to 2005, Jefferson sought hundreds of millions of dollars for himself and other co-conspirators from companies whose success depended on the approval of certain U.S. and West African government agencies.
 He ended up pocketing more than $478,000, but Jefferson wasted significantly more in U.S. government resources to further his illegal aims.

 At one point, Jefferson turned from bribe recipient to bribe payer when he was caught on camera taking $100,000 in cash from our cooperating witness for use in paying off an African government official.
 A few days later, the FBI—while serving a search warrant on his residence—found $90,000 of that same cash in Jefferson’s freezer.
 And a legally authorized search of Jefferson’s office turned up documents later used as evidence during his trial.

 Our investigation uncovered at least 11 distinct bribery schemes that involved Jefferson leading official business delegations to Africa, corresponding with U.S. and foreign government officials on congressional letterhead, and using some of his own staffers—unbeknownst to them—to promote the bribe-paying businesses.